spicybung/ProtoDemonFF/README.md

 - **Collision Editing**: Streamline collision model editing with DemonFF's dedicated tools for managing spheres, boxes, vertices, and faces.

 - **Custom Section IDs**: DemonFF supports Rockstar's custom section IDs, allowing you to work with specific RW plugins seamlessly.
-As well, it also supports SAMP's custom section ID.

-- **SAMP/open.mp Compatibility**: DemonFF is designed for compatibility with San Andreas Multiplayer (SAMP) and open.mp, allowing you to export models and collision for use in GTA multiplayer environments.
+- **SAMP/open.mp Compatibility**: DemonFF is designed for compatibility with San Andreas Multiplayer (SAMP) and open.mp, allowing you to export models and collision for use in multiplayer environments.

 ## Getting Started